-- 11.1 Up to 100% in value of Scheme Property may be invested in units or shares in other collective investment schemes (referred to in this paragraph as a second scheme). - 11.2 Up to 100% in value of Scheme Property may be invested in units or shares in a second scheme managed by the ACD or its Associate. - 11.3 Any second scheme must either: - 11.3.1 be a UK UCITS or satisfy the conditions necessary for it to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; or - 11.3.2 be a NURS; - 11.3.3 be a recognised scheme (as defined in the FCA Glossary); or - 11.3.4 be constituted outside the UK and the investment and borrowing powers of which are the same or more restrictive than those of a NURS; or - 11.3.5 be a scheme not falling within paragraphs 11.3.1 to 11.3.4 above and in respect of which no more than 20% in value of the Scheme Property (including any transferable securities which are not approved securities) is invested; - 11.4 The second scheme must also: - 11.4.1 operate on the principle of the prudent spread of risk; - be prohibited from having more than 15% in value of the property of that scheme consisting of units in collective investment schemes; and - 11.4.3 allow participants to have their units redeemed in accordance with the scheme at a price related to the net value of the property to which the units relate and determined in accordance with the scheme. - 11.5 Where the second scheme is an umbrella collective investment scheme, paragraphs 11.4.1 to 11.4.3 and the spread limits set out at paragraph 9 apply to each sub-fund of the second scheme as if it were a separate scheme. - 11.6 A list of the locations of the establishment of any second schemes which the Company may invest from time to time is shown in Annexure 7. - 11.7 The Company may invest in eligible second schemes which are managed or operated by the ACD or its Associate.
-However, where such an investment or disposal of units or shares is made and there is a charge in respect of such investment or disposal, the ACD must pay the Company the amount referred to in either paragraph 11.8 or paragraph 11.10 within four Business Days following the date of the agreement to invest or dispose. - 11.8 Where a substantial proportion of the Company's assets are invested in other collective investment schemes, the maximum level of management fees that may be charged to the Company, and to the other collective investment schemes in which it invests, should not exceed 2.5% per annum plus VAT (if applicable). - 11.9 When an investment is made, the amount referred to in paragraph 11.6 is either:
+- 11.1 Up to 100% in value of Scheme Property may be invested in units or shares in other collective investment schemes (referred to in this paragraph as a second scheme). - 11.2 Up to 100% in value of Scheme Property may be invested in units or shares in a second scheme managed by the ACD or its Associate. - 11.3 Any second scheme must either: - 11.3.1 be a UK UCITS or satisfy the conditions necessary for it to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; or - 11.3.2 be a NURS; - 11.3.3 be a recognised scheme (as defined in the FCA Glossary); or - 11.3.4 be constituted outside the UK and the investment and borrowing powers of which are the same or more restrictive than those of a NURS; or - 11.3.5 be a scheme not falling within paragraphs 11.3.1 to 11.3.4 above and in respect of which no more than 20% in value of the Scheme Property (including any transferable securities which are not approved securities) is invested; - 11.4 The second scheme must also: - 11.4.1 operate on the principle of the prudent spread of risk; - 11.4.2 be prohibited from having more than 15% in value of the property of that scheme consisting of units in collective investment schemes; and - 11.4.3 entitle participants to have their units redeemed in accordance with the scheme at a price related to the net value of the property to which the units relate and determined in accordance with the scheme. - 11.5 Where the second scheme is an umbrella collective investment scheme, paragraphs 11.4.1 to 11.4.3 and the spread limits set out at paragraph 9 apply to each sub-fund of the second scheme as if it were a separate scheme. - 11.6 The Company may invest in eligible second schemes which are managed or operated by the ACD or its Associate.
+However, where such an investment or disposal of units or shares is made and there is a charge in respect of such investment or disposal, the ACD must pay the Company the amount referred to in either paragraph 11.8 or paragraph 11.10 within four Business Days following the date of the agreement to invest or dispose. - 11.7 Where a substantial proportion of the Company's assets are invested in other collective investment schemes, the maximum level of management fees that may be charged to the Company, and to the other collective investment schemes in which it invests, should not exceed 2.5% per annum plus VAT (if applicable). - 11.8 When an investment is made, the amount referred to in paragraph 11.6 is either: - 11.8.1 any amount by which the consideration paid by the Company for the units or shares in the second scheme exceeds the price that would have been paid for the benefit of the second scheme had the units or shares been newly issued or sold by it; or

-- 11.9.1 any amount by which the consideration paid by the Company for the units or shares in the second scheme exceeds the price that would have been paid for the benefit of the second scheme had the units or shares been newly issued or sold by it; or - 11.9.2 if such price cannot be ascertained by the ACD, the maximum amount of any charge permitted to be made by the seller of units or shares in the second scheme. - 11.10 When a disposal is made, the amount referred to in paragraph 11.6 is any charge made for the account of the authorised fund manager or operator of the second scheme or an Associate of any of them in respect of the disposal.
+- 11.8.2 if such price cannot be ascertained by the ACD, the maximum amount of any charge permitted to be made by the seller of units or shares in the second scheme. - 11.9 When a disposal is made, the amount referred to in paragraph 11.6 is any charge made for the account of the authorised fund manager or operator of the second scheme or an Associate of any of them in respect of the disposal.